p0pd0c/CS166_Final/README.md

 ### Strong password generator
 When a user is on the register page or viewing the password reset form (resulting from admin request), a button is displayed that generates a random, secure password that follows my password guidelines.

-Clicking the button will generate a new password on the client side (prints it to the screen) and the user can choose to copy this password or make their own.
+Clicking the button will generate a new password on the client side (prints it to the screen) and the user can choose to copy this password and paste it into the password field or make their own.

 # WARNING